Julio-Maldonado/personal-site/app/data/about.md

 - A semester later, changed to computer engineering due to lack of jobs in aerospace for non-us citizens as [other immigration legislation affected Texas](https://www.theeagle.com/news/local/sanctuary-legislation-could-affect-universities-colleges/article_250d2b1c-5d40-5241-80c7-34d00b44a62f.html)

-- At 20, switched to computer science after trying out coding for the first time
+- At 20, switched to computer science after coding for the first time

 - At 21, completed research with [Dr. Timothy Davis](http://faculty.cse.tamu.edu/davis/welcome.html) and [wrote a thesis on it](https://oaktrust.library.tamu.edu/handle/1969.1/175413)